0xfps/fps8k/README.md

-## Hi there 👋🏾, welcome to my Special Profile.
+## Hi there 👋🏾, welcome to my special profile.

 <!--
 **fps8k/fps8k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.